MRR is a crucial metric for subscription-based businesses that measures the predictable, recurring revenue generated from subscriptions each month.

 Report for SaaS revenue growth and churn management, providing detailed insights into key metrics like LTV, ARPU, MRR, churn, upgrades, and revenue retention.

-The Existing Trialing Customers metric measures the number of customers who are currently in a free trial and have not yet converted to a paying customer.
+New Trialing Customers measures the number of new customers who signed up for a free trial during a specific period of time.

 The Plan Changed Recurring Revenue by Plan ID metric tracks the total recurring revenue gained or lost due to changes in customers' subscription plans, broken down by individual plan IDs.